Handling Anti-Bot Protection

 Medium Protection (Cloudflare, basic WAF)

-Use browser type to pass JavaScript challenges:
+Use the browser endpoint to pass JavaScript challenges:

 High Protection (DataDome, PerimeterX)